RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## How do I earn a grade in the class?

 Your semester grade in the course is determined by the following table.
-Your base grade (the letter A,B,C,D, or F without plus/minus) is the **highest** grade level for which **all** the requirements have been met or exceeded.
+Your base grade (the letter A,B,C,D, or F without plus/minus) is the **highest** grade level for which **all** the requirements in a row of the table have been met or exceeded.

 | Grade | Learning Targets with Mastery rating | AEP's completed with M or E | WeBWorK points | Daily Prep passed |
 | ----  | :------------------------:  | :----------------:  | :-------: | :----------: |